 The vibrant green emerald seems to create a perfect relationship with the cooling energy of the diamond.
 Emerald is expanding and happy with a somewhat young and carefree energy to it; the diamond has a majestic, grounding and protective quality to it.

-And, what makes the emerald and diamond connection so unique?
 While we have explored the energy of diamond in detail, let's take a closer look at the emerald; this might help us understand one of the most popular gemstone combination in the history of jewelry - the emerald and diamond connection.

 "The green of growing things" is the meaning of emerald in Sanskrit.
 The name emerald came from the greek smaragdus for green.
 Described by Aristotle as the stone that brings victory and helps one succeed in his chosen vocation, the list of qualities attributed to emerald is as abundant as its vibrant green color.